youssefhamza80/ConnectedVehicles/README.md

  You can run the application [here](http://localhost:3000/) assuming that all services are running on local host with default ports.

 ***Note***: I've integrated the web app with only vehicle service.
-That's why only customer ID appear in the web app.
-Web app can be improvement further by integration with customer service to provide all customer details in the web page.
+That's why only customer ID appears in the web app.
+Web app can be improved further by integrating with customer service to display all customer details in the web page.

 ## Used Technologies